PDF Annotator

 The interface has three main areas:

-• Top Bar — File upload, zoom controls, export, presentation mode, and settings gear icon.
+• Top Bar — File upload, zoom controls, export (with ⚡ Vector / 🖼 Raster mode badge), presentation mode, and settings gear icon.

 • Left Sidebar — All annotation tools, color picker, stroke/text/opacity sliders, auto-delete timer, undo/redo, and clear-all.